 The first thing I ever wanted to be was an artist, but I didn’t fully understand what that meant at the time.
 I just knew that art class was the most fun for me.

 As I got older, I didn’t really have any examples in my life of adults working in non-traditional creative jobs, so it never occurred to me that I could build my own business around things that I love doing.
 I thought you just went off and got hired at a supermarket, or a school, or a hospital.
 My life right now looks very different to what I thought it would be, but in the best way possible.
 I’m my own boss and I make my own schedule.
-I get to dream up pretty things all day.
-I spend my free time hanging out with my rescue beagle.
+I get to dream up pretty things all day and spend my free time hanging out with my rescue beagle.
 I was able to design the life that suits me best, and I didn’t know that was possible when I was younger.

 If you had a piece of advice for yourself 5 years ago, what would it be?
 What would you tell people just starting out?